MarkVeerasingam/PySerial-MCU-Communicator/README.md

 # PySerial-MCU-Communicator
 This is designed to facilitate real-time communication between a computer and a microcontroller using the PySerial library.

-It is currently only operational on the ESP32 however currently working on HAL UART commands for ARM mBed dev.
+It is currently only operational on the ESP32 with Arduino.
+Currently working on HAL UART commands for ARM mBed dev with the STM32 NUCLEO-F411RE & STM32L475 .

 ### Running the communicator:
 1)  ```